andrewjfei/andrewjfei-website/README.md

 ---
 <img src="./mobile-view.png" height="500">

-This functionality was achieved by using _Media Queries_ in CSS.
+The responsiveness of the website was achieved by using _Media Queries_ in CSS.

 <a name="dynamic-front-end"></a>
 ### Dynamic Front-End 🎇